PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

-# Cubyz is an Adventure Game, not a Survival Game
+# Cubyz is an Adventure Sandbox Game, not Survival
-The goal of this project is to create a game about exploration and adventure, not survival.
+The goal of this project is to create a game about exploration, adventure, and building.
+There is no looming threat of hunger or monsters; the player should be able to build in peace and choose how they would like to play.

 ### Avoid Unavoidable Threats
 A player should have to create or approach a threat on their own terms, rather than the threat approach them.
 This should allow the player to interact with whatever they want without feeling forced to.